Penguin-Spy/skins-factored/readme.md

 This mod takes a different approach than other skin-changer mods: instead of trying to extract the skins from multiple installed skin mods, it acts as a library for mods to include, meaning a player can install just one skin mod, or any number of them, and they'll all work as expected (if they use this library).

 This library was written to be compatible with almost all mods that edit the default character prototype.
 It is explicitly compatible with [Jetpack](https://mods.factorio.com/mod/jetpack), [Space Exploration](https://mods.factorio.com/mod/space-exploration), and [RPG System](https://mods.factorio.com/mod/RPGsystem).
 If you encounter any issues with compatibility with another mod, please [make an issue](https://github.com/Penguin-Spy/skins-factored/issues) or [a discussion post](https://mods.factorio.com/mod/skins-factored/discussion)!
-(Note that with the release of Factorio 2.0, mod updates may cause compatability issues, make a discussion post if you encounter any!)
+(Note that with the release of Factorio 2.0, mod updates may cause compatibility issues, make a discussion post if you encounter any!)

 # Usage